jessesquires/wwdc-notes/README.md

 # WWDC notes

-*Taking notes on WWDC videos and new APIs*
+*Taking notes on WWDC videos, new APIs, and announcements*

 - [2020](/2020/)
 - [2021](/2021/)